 Advanced Techniques For Removing Blood Clots

-Catheter directed thrombolysis is new technology at St.Vincent Heart Center of Indiana that uses catheters to administer medication directly to a blood clot.
+Catheter directed thrombolysis is new technology at St.Vincent Heart Center that uses catheters to administer medication directly to a blood clot.
 With this technology, most clots can be dissolved within 24 hours.
 Our catheter directed thrombolysis techniques include:

 - Ultrasound-Accelerated Catheter-Directed Thrombolysis: A catheter delivers ultrasound waves that allow medication to enter the clot, dissolving it from the inside out.